For many organizations, the transition to the cloud for data storage is inevitable.

 There are three types of AWS SOC reports:

-• SOC 3 provides an independent assessment of AWS’ control environment and provides information about system security, availability, and confidentiality; without disclosing AWS internal information.
-(That is, a SOC 3 report is similar to a SOC 2, but can be widely shared.)
+• SOC 3 provides an independent assessment of AWS’ control environment and provides information about system security, availability, and confidentiality without disclosing AWS’s internal data.
+(A SOC 3 report is similar to a SOC 2 but can be widely shared)

-AWS gives your organization the control it needs to comply with regional and local data privacy laws and regulations, no matter where in the world your information is stored.
+AWS gives your organization the control to comply with regional and local data privacy laws and regulations, no matter where your information is stored.

 AWS and GRC

 As your organization’s cloud environment grows, it will encounter more compliance challenges and need more oversight.
-If this is the case, you may need more detailed AWS compliance reporting.
+If so, you may need more detailed AWS compliance reporting

 This is where governance, risk, and compliance tools can help.

-ZenGRC is designed to allow you to continuously monitor cloud configurations for real-time changes, enabling you to map these configurations to pre-built compliance templates for regulations including ISO, SOC 2, HIPAA, PCI DSS, NIST, and GDPR
+ZenGRC is designed to continuously monitor cloud configurations for real-time changes, enabling you to map these configurations to pre-built compliance templates for regulations, including ISO, SOC 2, HIPAA, PCI DSS, NIST, and GDPR

-If your organization does need to document multiple compliance attestations as part of your AWS cloud compliance, ZenGRC can help you store all necessary documentation in a “single source of truth” repository.
+Suppose your organization does need to document multiple compliance attestations as part of your AWS cloud compliance.
+In that case, ZenGRC can help you store all necessary documentation in a “single source of truth” repository.

-ZenGRC also tracks compliance with all your frameworks at once, helping you to avoid duplicating tasks.
+ZenGRC also tracks compliance with all your frameworks simultaneously, helping you avoid duplicating tasks.

 Using color-coded dashboards to show you where your cloud security is compliant and where you fall short, ZenGRC also helps you track your workflows so you always know the status of each compliance task.